-Reducing clutter is one of the best things you can do for your home and your sanity.
-For many of us, it’s also one of the most challenging things to do.
+Learning how to reduce clutter is one of the best things you can do for your home and your sanity.
+For many of us, getting rid of clutter is also one of the most challenging tasks we do.

 Too often we think of reducing clutter as a project, something we need to schedule an entire afternoon (or even a weekend) to do.
-Then we put it off because we’re too busy to find the time we think reducing clutter requires.
+Then we put it off because we’re too busy to find the time we think getting rid of clutter requires.